Johnstons of Elgin: Estate Tweeds

 Estate Tweeds were introduced in the late 1840s as a form of camouflage for country estate workers.
 Johnstons of Elgin wove its first Estate Tweed in 1845, for MacDougalls of Inverness and invoiced as "Lord Lovat’s Mixture".
 The company wove the first Super Balmoral for Queen Victoria and Prince Albert in 1853.
 Johnstons of Elgin has held a royal warrant from HRH Prince Charles for the manufacture of Estate Tweeds since 2013.

 Luxury Fibres

 In 1835 Alexander’s son James Johnston (1815-1897) joined the business.
 He was responsible for introducing Australian Merino to the business in 1847, Vicuna in 1849 and Cashmere in 1851.
-In 1851 Johnstons of Elgin exhibited at the Great Exhibition of the Works of Industry of All Nations at the Crystal Palace in Hyde Park, London, winning a medal for “Superb Vicuna shawls.”
+In 1851 Johnstons of Elgin exhibited at the Great Exhibition of the Works of Industry of All Nations at the Crystal Palace in Hyde Park, London.

 Mauds, or plaids, made of undyed or natural brown wool, of different kinds of countries, viz., Cheviot, Southdown, Australian, Peruvian, Alpaca, Vicuna &c.
 They are used as a wrapper for the shoulders in walking, or for the knees in driving.

 Ends, twenty yards each, natural brown tweed, of different wools, waterproofed.
 These cloths are exhibited for cheapness and durability.

 The company won a gold medal at the Edinburgh International Exhibition in October 1886 for “excellence in vicuna rugs”.